 The City Centre is small and compact and can easily be explored in one or two days.
 We suggest that you explore the best of the city by means of:

 1. The Cape Spirit™ City Walk: The city walk takes you through the most interesting streets in town to experience day to day city life.
 Extend the walk by visiting museums, galleries and cafés you would like to visit.
-These are listed in the Cape Spirit™ Travel Directory which can be requested from Cape Spirit™.

 2. The Cape Town Explorer: The City’s most popular topless bus ride takes you to some of Cape Town’s hottest spots.
 It drops you at all our suggested city attractions not covered by the Cape Spirit™ City Walk.